How to Detect Sweepstakes Scam Phone Calls

 What Does a Telephone Sweepstakes Scam Sound Like?

 Maryann Westhouse received a message on her answering machine from someone claiming to be from a car dealership, telling her that she had won a Cadillac.
-(Most legitimate companies won't leave an answering machine message when you win, but some will, so this is not a sure sign of a scam).

 When she called back to claim her prize, the person at the other end of the line started asking her a lot of sensitive information — her income, her age, and so on.

-Note that Fraud.org recommends not giving sensitive information over the phone, including "your full name, mailing address, Social Security Number, bank routing number, credit or debit card number, or other types of information about yourself."
+Note: Fraud.org recommends not giving sensitive information over the phone, including "your full name, mailing address, Social Security Number, bank routing number, credit or debit card number, or other types of information about yourself."
 Legitimate sweepstakes collect necessary information with an affidavit.

 Maryann was lucky enough to have legitimately won a car several years earlier, so she knew that something was fishy with this kind of call.

-How You Can Tell the Difference Between Legitimate Prize Notifications and Scams
+Differences Between Legitimate Prize Notifications and Scams

 Here are some things to watch out for when you answer the phone: